jenmin0/sigh_ber_tomb/README.md

 - Failure to Pin/Locate Tombs for Approved Proposals on Main Map
 - Proposal Persistence Post-Voting

-### 🐞 Bugs to Fix

-- Users who register before creating a tomb are currently unable to create one afterward
-- Unregistered visitors can currently leave gifts to other users' tombs

 ### 🚧 Not Yet Implemented